 Lee & I recently finished up a 5 day water fast.
 For those of you unfamiliar, that means 5 days (120 hours) of water only.
 No food, no broth, no juice, no vitamins, just water.

 As we were going through it and since we finished, we’ve been asked a bunch of questions about it.
 Before I get into the answers, let me clearly state 2 things.

 First, we are NOT doctors and this does NOT constitute medical advice.
 If you decide to do a fast, read up on it first and make your own decisions.

 Second, neither Lee nor I are fasting experts.
 We heard about extended fasting (beyond “Intermittent” which usually means less than 24 hours) in a Tim Ferriss podcast with guest Dom D’Agostino.
 After reading up on Peter Attia’s Eating Academy and the Paleo Leap site along with this exhaustingly long series of a vegetarian's fast, we decided to do one.

-Ok, now that’s out of the way, let me go through the questions, in order of frequency.
+Ok, let me go through the questions we've been asked, in order of frequency.

 Why did we do this?

 We had a few reasons.
 Ketosis, autophagy & detox, tumor management, and we’re both just damnably curious about the effect of food or lack of it on our bodies.
-We’ve seen what Paleo could do, and fasting seemed to fit into our understanding of the Paleo lifestyle (buy our eBoook, On Being Paleo for more on this.)
+We’ve seen what Paleo could do, and fasting seemed to fit into our understanding of the Paleo lifestyle.

 From what we understand, fasting will put you into ketosis, which means your body burns ketones for fuel.
 Ketones (the things you’re burning when you’re in ketosis) are being talked about as the “fourth macronutrient”.
 The other three are proteins, fats, and the delicious and much maligned carbs.